Aranmanai 3: Filming and post-production

-The filming started at the Gujarat Wankaner palace in February 2020.
-In March 2020, shooting was postponed due to the COVID-19 pandemic, and scheduled to resume in November 2020 in Pollachi.
-It was rescheduled to begin on 20 November 2020.
+Principal photography began at the Gujarat Wankaner palace in February 2020.
+Shortly thereafter, filming was stalled due to the COVID-19 pandemic, and resumed that November in Pollachi.
 More than Rs.
 2 crore had been spent to construct the set used for the climax sequence.
+The climax portions were filmed in 16 days, with 200 background workers.
+Filming ended the same year.

-In January 2021, shooting was completed.
-However, the film post-production was delayed as Sundar tested positive for COVID-19, and post production work began in February, ending early in March.
-The climax portions were filmed in 16 days, with 200 background workers, and computer graphics work was conducted for 6 months.
+Post-production works had begun by January 2021.
+In April, Sundar tested positive for COVID-19, when the film was still in post-production.
+Computer graphics work was conducted for 6 months.

 Music

 The film's soundtrack was composed by C. Sathya, who was collaborating for second time with Sundar C after Theeya Velai Seiyyanum Kumaru (2013).
 The audio rights were acquired by Saregama.
 The first single "Ratapatata", sung by Arivu, was released on 30 August 2021.
 The second single "Rasavaachiye", sung by Sid Sriram, was released on 13 September 2021.
 The third single "Lojakku Mojakku" was sung by Mukesh and released on 22 September 2021.
 The fourth single "Sengaandhale", sung by Reema, released on 6 October 2021.
 The fifth and final single, "Theeyaga Thondri", sung by Shankar Mahadevan and Hariharan, was released on 12 October 2021.